mxjp/gluon/docs/reference/elements.md

 </div>
 ```

-Reusing views while they are still attached to somewhere else results in undefined behavior.
-To safely move views around, consider using [`movable`](./views/movable.md) views.
+Reusing view instances may result in undefined behavior.
+Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content.

 ### Arrays & Fragments
 Content can be wrapped in arbitrarily nested arrays and JSX fragments.